-Create a Formal Plan
+Build a Formal Cybersecurity Training Plan

 - Where and to whom should they report a suspicious email?

-Communicate The Risks
+Clearly Communicate The Risks

 Even though most people understand what could happen if sensitive information gets exposed, it’s hard to imagine it happening to you.
 The bottom line is, just because it’s never happened in the past doesn’t mean it can’t in the future.
 Many people treat cybersecurity threats as out of sight, out of mind.
-Don’t just outline what could happen; show them what has happened.
+Don’t just outline what could happen; show your staff what has happened.
 Use real-life examples to make the threats more concrete.
 The more risk-informed your staff is, the better!

 Find Your Weak Link(s)